NimbleEdge/assistant/android/README.md

 ## App Overview

-**DeliteAI Android Assistant** is a reference implementation that demonstrates how to integrate AI/ML models using NimbleNet into a mobile application.
 The project focuses on simplicity, rapid iteration and a delightful user experience.

 ### Tech Stack